ABCCBAYXZ/CSGO-Telnet-connection-Template/README.md

 # CSGO Telnet connection Template
-a template for reading and writing in the CSGO console via a telnet connection
+a template for reading and writing in the CSGO console with a telnet connection

 # How to use
 1. Set the CS:GO launch options: -condebug & -netconport 2121